 The change in elevation within the park is another factor contributing to the great plant diversity found within the Smokies.
 From 850 feet to 6,643 at its highest point in Clingmans Dome, the different climates found at different heights, together with different topographic features have helped create the perfect habitats for so many plants.

 If you are looking for a wildflower book, we recommend the Wildflowers of the Smokies from the Great Smoky Mountains Association.
-It is not available on Amazon, but you can find it at the Visitor Centers.
 This book is small enough to carry while backpacking, and it is organized incredibly well (by colors of flowers).

 This firefly show is most incredible along Little River Hiking Trail adjacent to the Elkmont Campground.
 The viewing got so popular that now access to this event is granted only by entering the Firefly Lottery (expect to share the experience with a lot of people).
 You can also join the Synchronous Firefly Night Walk offered by Cataloochee Valley Tours.
 They are located on the east side of the park and their small tours have a maximum capacity of five people, so I would definitely book this one.

 Two weeks after the Elkmont show, fireflies can be seen at Cataloochee valley (on the east side of the park), and in July at Balsam Mountain Campground.
 This timing difference is due to the fact that fireflies hatch at different times depending on elevation and temperature.